 23. Rocky Mountain National Park

-Keep in mind that the Rocky Mountains cover a vast area.
-The Rockies actually stretch through six states.
-You may wish to hire a car to explore Colorado’s Rockies or, alternatively, purchase a tour.
+You may wish to rent a car to explore Colorado’s Rockies or, alternatively, purchase a tour.

 More Places to Visit in Colorado